Codeception/Codeception/docs/05-UnitTests.md

 To enable the database functionality in unit tests, make sure the `Db` module is included in the `unit.suite.yml` configuration file.
 The database will be cleaned and populated after each test, the same way it happens for acceptance and functional tests.
 If that's not your required behavior, change the settings of the `Db` module for the current suite.
+See [Db Module](http://codeception.com/docs/modules/Db)

 ### Interacting with the Framework